Church bells ring in Iraqi Christian town as Isis falls back

 That could mean a proliferation of militias that have grown in Isis’s wake, and which pose a threat to Iraq’s stability in the future.

-But to militia fighters like Mr Matteh, there is no going back.
+But to militia fighters such as Mr Matteh, there is no going back.
 “This is the land of my ancestors,” he says.
 “And from now on, I will protect it, even if it means dying on it.”